Key File

 If any of the conditions are violated, the license key file becomes invalid.

-During Dr.Web for Linux operation, the key file must be located in the default directory /etc/opt/drweb.com under the name drweb32.key.
+During Dr.Web Security Space operation, the key file must be located in the default directory /etc/opt/drweb.com under the name drweb32.key.

-Components of Dr.Web for Linux regularly check whether the key file is available and valid.
+Components of Dr.Web Security Space regularly check whether the key file is available and valid.
 The key file is digitally signed to prevent its editing.
 So, the edited key file becomes invalid.
-It is not recommended to open your key file in text editors in order to avoid its accidental invalidation.
+It is not recommended to open your key file in text editors in order to avoid its accidental corruption.

 If no valid key file (license or demo) is found, or if the license is expired, operation of the anti-virus components is blocked until a valid key file is installed.

-Dr.Web key files are usually packed in a ZIP archive if sent via email.
-The archive with a key file is named agent.zip (note that if there is several archives in an email message, you should use only agent.zip).
-In the Registration Wizard, you may specify the direct path to the archive without its unpacking.
-Before installing a key file, unpack it using any suitable tool and extract a key file to any directory (for example, to your home directory or to a USB flash drive).
+Dr.Web key files are usually packed in a .zip archive if sent via email.
+The archive with a key file to activate Dr.Web Security Space is usually named agent.zip.
+If there are several archives in the email message, you should use only agent.zip.
+In the Registration Wizard, you can specify the direct path to the archive without unpacking it.
+In addition, before installing the key file, you can unpack the archive using any suitable tool and extract the key file to any available directory (for example, to your home directory or to a USB flash drive).